2025 Best Philosophy & Religious Studies Schools in Washington

 Top Washington Schools in Philosophy & Religious Studies

-Any student who is interested in philosophy & religious studies has to take a look at University of Washington - Seattle Campus.
-Located in the city of Seattle, UW Seattle is a public university with a very large student population.
-A Best Colleges rank of #37 out of 2,217 schools nationwide means UW Seattle is a great university overall.
+Every student pursuing a degree in philosophy & religious studies has to check out University of Washington - Seattle Campus.
+Located in the large city of Seattle, UW Seattle is a public university with a fairly large student population.

-It is hard to beat University of Washington - Bothell Campus if you want to pursue a degree in philosophy & religious studies.
+It's hard to beat University of Washington - Bothell Campus if you want to pursue a degree in philosophy & religious studies.
 UW Bothell is a medium-sized public university located in the suburb of Bothell.
-This university ranks 50th out of 51 colleges for overall quality in the state of Washington.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.